AICC/CMI-5_Spec_Current/cmi5_spec.md

 }
 ```

 If the AU supports multiple languages, the AU SHOULD display in the language preference order of the user as in the example above.
-If the AU supported "zh-CN", "fr-BE and "fr-FR", it SHOULD display in "fr-FR".
+If the AU supported "zh-CN", "fr-BE" and "fr-FR", it SHOULD display in "fr-FR".
 If the AU does not support multiple languages, or if no languagePreference is specified in the Agent Profile, it may display in its default language.

 ##11.2 audioPreference
 The audioPrefence value indicates whether the audio SHOULD be "on" or "off".
 The AU MUST turn the audio on or off at startup based on this value.
 If no value is provided in the Agent Profile for audioPreference the AU MAY use its own default value.